hakanayata/journal/README.md

     python manage.py runserver
     ```
 8. Access the app by visiting `http://localhost:8000` in a web browser of your choice.
-9. Create a new account, or simply use the following credentials to log in:
+9. Create a new account, and start using the Journal App.
-    ```
-    username: admin
-    password: admin
-    ```

 ## Contact
 I'm [Hakan](https://hakanayata.com).
 You could reach me at info@hakanayata.com